-More precisely we can state as a result of the above discussion the following: \begin{theorem} \la{theoremnozeros} For any closed set $\mathcal K$ in the complement of the closure of $EoT$, there is $N_0\in \N$ such that the solution of RHP \ref{RHPY1}, and hence no zeroes of $\mathcal T_n(s)$ \eqref{taun} lie in $\mathcal K$ for $n\geq N_0$. \end{theorem} We only give a sketch of the proof, which is a relatively standard argument.
-We summarize the main steps here for the reader with some experience in the Deift-Zhou type of analysis.
+\begin{Theorem}\la{theoremnozeros} For any closed set $\mathcal K$ in the complement of the closure of ${\rm EoT}$, there is $N_0\in \N$ such that the solution of Riemann--Hilbert Problem~{\rm\ref{RHPY1}}, and hence no zeros of $\mathcal T_n(s)$ \eqref{taun} lie in~$\mathcal K$ for $n\geq N_0$. \end{Theorem} We only give a sketch of the proof, which is a relatively standard argument.
+We summarize the main steps here for the reader with some experience in the Deift--Zhou type of analysis.